-When installing Kaspersky Scan Engine for Windows, you can encounter the "SCRAM authentication requires libpq version 10 or above” error.
+When installing Kaspersky Scan Engine, you can encounter the "SCRAM authentication requires libpq version 10 or above” error.

 The default password encryption mechanism has been changed in PostgreSQL 13 database management system.
-The initial postgres user that was created during the PostgreSQL installation has a password encrypted with the scram-sha-256 algorithm.
-This algorithm is not supported by Kaspersky Scan Engine for Windows.
+The initial postgres user which has been created during the PostgreSQL installation has a password encrypted with the scram-sha-256 algorithm.
+This algorithm is not supported by Kaspersky Scan Engine.

-We recommend that you use PostgreSQL version 11 or 12.
+We recommend that you use PostgreSQL of version 11 or 12.

 If you cannot use the recommended versions, configure the supported password encryption mechanism in PostgreSQL.
-Instructions for the following installation scenarios:
+See the instructions for the following installation scenarios:

 The changes will affect the entire PostgreSQL cluster and other applications that use the cluster.

-If you use the Installation using the installer (Windows) scenario
+If you install the application using the installer

-- Open the psql console.
-To do so, click Start → Postgres 13 → SQL shell.
+- On Windows: click Start → Postgres 13 → SQL shell.

 - Log in to the local cluster and run the command: